sam-aydlette/oscal-swiss-army-knife/README.md

 The implemented-controls command analyzes and displays details about security control implementations defined in the SSP.

+>portscheck

+The portscheck commmand lists all components targeted in the scan, open ports, and findings.
+It uses the scan xml file.

+>visualize-components

+The visualize-components command generates a report and graphic representing the OSCAL data.

+>generate-poam

+The generate-poam command generates a POA&M, deriving entries from previous POA&Ms that remain open and new scan findings.
+It requires an argument --scan

 REMINDER:  If you wish to use the poams command, you must use a valid OSCAL POAM file.
 For the components and roles command, use an OSCAL SSP file.
 For the activities command, use the OSCAL Assessment Plan file.
 The file type is distinguished by naming convention.